bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

       mmcblk0p3 179:3    0 118.5G  0 part /

-Insert the hard drive you wish to install the fresh Segate Central operating system to in the USB hard drive reader.
+Insert the hard drive you wish to install the fresh Segate Central operating system to in the USB hard drive reader and attach it to the building system.
 From this point we will call this drive the **target** hard drive.

-The target drive can either be the original drive from your Seagate Central or a different hard drive.
+The target drive can either be the original drive from your Seagate Central that you wish to reset, or a different hard drive.

-Re-run the "lsblk" command to confirm that the next drive has been recognized.
+After about 20 seconds re-run the "lsblk" command to confirm that the target drive has been recognized.

 In the example below we have inserted a 4TB Seagate Central drive into a PC.
 Note that the new drive is called "sdc" and contains a number of pre-existing Seagate